rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 /lib/netplan
 ```

-Netplan searches in that order.
+Netplan searches directories in that order.
+You can have as many yaml files as needed.
+They are processed numerically so a file that starts with 00 will be processed first.

 You can use the following command to test a yaml file that isn't in one of these locations.